BorgwardtLab/PST/README.md

 ### Overview of PST

+PST uses a structure extractor to incorporate protein structures into existing protein language models (PLMs) such as [ESM-2](https://github.com/facebookresearch/esm/tree/main).
-The structure extractor adopts a uses a GNN on subgraphs of the main 8Å protein structure graph to extract structural information on the resiude level.
-The resulting residue-level representation can then be linearly projected to the $Q$, $K$ and $V$ vectors of the self-attention mechanism of any (pretrained) transformer model pretrained on larger corpuses of sequences.
-The pretraining dataset to learn the weights of the structure extractor can much smaller than the pretraining dataset of the sequence-based backbone.
+The structure extractor adopts a GNN to extract subgraph representations of the 8Å-neighborhood protein structure graph at each residue (i.e., nodes on the graph).
+The resulting residue-level subgraph representations are then add to the $Q$, $K$ and $V$ matrices of **each** self-attention block of any (pretrained) transformer model (here we use **ESM-2**) pretrained on larger corpuses of sequences.
+We name the resulting model PST, which can be trained on any protein structure dataset, by either updating the full model weights or only the weights in the structure extractor.
+The pretraining dataset could be much smaller than the pretraining dataset of the base sequence model, e.g., SwissProt with only 550k protein structures.

 ### Example of PST with SAT with ESM-2 as backbone